 Many Asians, especially Koreans, lack an enzyme that detoxifies alcohol6.
 Taking a shot or two of hard liquor can cause reddening of the skin, especially across the cheeks, around the eyes, and on the nose.
 This is not rosacea.
 It is a reaction to alcohol.
 Usually other symptoms are so unpleasant that the reaction is self-limiting.

 6. Even though Asian skin looks light, it usually requires the same treatment as darker skin.

 Asians tend to get spots from acne that can be made worse by some of the products used to lighten them.
 Higher concentrations of benzoyl peroxide (over 5%) and higher concentrations of alpha-hydroxy acid peels (over 10%) or beta-hydroxy acid peels (over 2%) also can cause permanent damage to Asian skin.

 If you have Asian skin and you choose to use a mild facial peel, it is essential that you also use a neutralizing product to ensure that there is no damage to the skin.
-If you are getting a treatment at an aesthetician’s office or at a spa, make sure you get a “light” peel, just in case the provider is not familiar with Asian skin.
+If you are getting a treatment at an aesthetician’s office or at a spa, make sure you get a “light” peel, just in case the provider is not familiar with Asian skin7.
 Or better yet, go to aestheticians and spas that specialize in treating Asian skin.

 7. Asians need to wash their faces after they wash their hair.